b-rodrigues/fput/manuscript/tidyverse.md

 to create a new variable conditonally on the values of other variables.
 For instance, we might want to have a dummy that equals `1` if a country in the European Union (to simplify, say as of 2017) and `0` if not.
-First let’s create a list of countries that are in the
+First let's create a list of countries that are in the
 EU:

 ``` sourceCode r